IBM/aihwkit-lightning/README.md

 The triton kernel is generally faster than the normal PyTorch implementation, and much faster when you set `mapping.max_input_size` to something other than `0 or -1`, i.e. you split your matrix into tiles.
 However, some things are still not optimal.
 Until these points are resolved, we consider the `triton` mode experimental.

-- The sliced std() kernel that calculates the std() for slices of a tensor is not very fast.
-Fixing this, would speed up the scenario where we chunk the weight matrix.
+- The sliced `std()` kernel that calculates the `std()` for slices of a tensor is not very fast.
+Fixing this, would speed up the scenario where we chunk the weight matrix along the input dimension significantly.
 - Input range learning is made up of three gradients.
 Our own gradient + the gradients resulting from the operations `inp_slice = inp_slice / input_range[slice_idx]` and `out_slice *= input_range[slice_idx]`.
 These two gradients are
 not accessible in `triton` mode.
 On one training sample, we verified that the downstrean accuracy was not affected by this, however, we are not sure this is always the case.
-- The tests for the `triton` mode are passing with `1e-5` for `FP32`, but only for `1e-2` in FP16.
-This is something we might need to investigate further.
-- Currently, training in `triton` mode is faster, but yields slightly worse results.

 ## Further notes